 NICE recommendations provide an expectation about best care for AN patients but they may not always be implemented.
 Treatment across the UK is very variable (Royal College of Psychiatrists, 2007) and treatments identified as effective in the guidelines may not be routinely available (NHS Wales, 2012).
 Additionally, GPs are the current gatekeepers to outpatient treatment in the secondary care sector (Nice, 2004) and in 2009 the UK eating disorders charity ‘beat’ surveyed 1,500 people affected by an ED about their experiences of visiting their GP.
 The charity concluded that: “Far too many people encounter a GP who is not up to date about eating disorders ....
 The majority of people told us their GP was unable to help them – GPs didn’t know about available treatment or how they could access it” (‘beat’, 2009, p.3).

 In order to better understand service users’ experiences of treatment some researchers have explored the experiences of sufferers themselves.
-This body of research is relatively small and has focused primarily on sufferers’ experiences of inpatient treatment (e.g., Colton & Pistrang, 2004; Fox & Diab, 2015; Gremillion, 2002; Offord, Turner & Cooper, 2006).
+This body of research is relatively small and has focused primarily on sufferers’ experiences of inpatient treatment (e.g., Colton & Pistrang, 2004; Fox & Diab, 2015; Gremillion, 2002; Offord, Turner & Cooper, 2006; Smith et al., 2014).
 These studies have contributed to the debate by highlighting patients’ perceptions of various elements of hospital treatment (e.g., finding peer relationships both helpful and unhelpful; welcoming and resenting control being taken away), but they examine only a part of the ED treatment system.

 The only studies found by the authors that did not focus solely on inpatient treatment were those by Button and Warren (2001) and Eivors, Button, Warner and Turner (2003).
 Button and Warren’s (2001) study explored treatment experiences as part of a broader investigation of sufferers’ experiences of living with AN and suggested that not only do sufferers view individual psychotherapy/counselling as important, but also that they view the quality of relationship with a therapist as especially so.
 Unfortunately, however, it was impossible in this study to determine which participants had had inpatient treatment and which had had outpatient treatment.
 In contrast, the study by Eivors et al. (2003) did look specifically at treatment experiences but its focus was on the experience of dropout in particular.
 As such, it only canvassed the views of patients who had prematurely ended their treatment.
 That notwithstanding, the study highlighted participants’ view that a lack of negotiation regarding treatment, and a focus on symptoms (rather than underlying causes) was especially unhelpful.
 Indeed, the authors suggested that the latter in particular could sometimes facilitate sufferers’ ‘strategy of focusing life around food as a means of coping with stress and other life issues, possibly inadvertently reinforcing the eating disorder’ (p.98).
 Thus, although Button and Warren’s (2001) and Eivors et al.’s (2003) studies have been provided insights into sufferers’ experiences of outpatient treatment, it remains the case that knowledge about outpatient and private psychotherapy in general is scant.
 This is problematic given the recommendations within the NICE guidelines that most adults with AN: ‘should be managed on an outpatient basis with psychological treatment’ (p.60).
 It is also somewhat surprising given the potential wealth of insights that sufferers - – in terms of both accessing it and being a part of it - might have to offer based on their first-hand knowledge of the system.